See Clover App Market.

 A fake merchant a developer can use to test apps.

-A transaction in which a merchant takes or edits a tip after the customer’s card has been processed (i.e., after the initial Auth transaction).
+A transaction in which a merchant adds or edits a tip after the customer’s card has been processed (that is, after the initial Auth transaction).

 See Pay Display app.

 Updated 12 months ago